ellnestam/Node-Digger/README.md

 It is not possible to walk through walls, obviously, and minerals can vary from 1 through 9.

+# Directions commands

+North, east, west and south moves the bot around.
+Hitting walls just results in an 'OK' response and the bot not moving.

 # The 'next' command

-Next can only be used when the current map is emptied from minerals, i.e the land is completely drained.
+Next is used to travel to the next mineral field, i.e to change map.
+It can only be used when the current map is cleared from minerals, i.e every piece of mineral is picked up and put in the drop zone.

 # The grab command